Tortellini Minestrone Recipe

 - 2 tablespoons grated Parmesan cheese

-- 1. In a Dutch oven or large saucepan, cook sausage and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- 1. In a Dutch oven or large saucepan, cook the sausage, onion and garlic over medium heat until meat is no longer pink; drain.
 Add the broth, tomatoes, carrots, celery, ketchup and Italian seasoning.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20-25 minutes or until vegetables are tender.

 1-1/2 cups: 247 calories, 8g fat (3g saturated fat), 43mg cholesterol, 1179mg sodium, 27g carbohydrate (9g sugars, 3g fiber), 17g protein.
 Diabetic Exchanges: 2 lean meat, 2 vegetable, 1 starch.